gabrielvgaona/sfcentral/README.md

 ## Description:

-This package is a collection of functions for computing centrographic statistics (e.g., central points, standard distance, standard deviation ellipse, standard deviation box) for observations taken at point locations.
+A collection of functions for computing centrographic statistics (e.g., central points, standard distance, standard deviation ellipse, standard deviation box) for observations taken at point locations.
 The library was conceived  to be used in a spatial tidyverse context.